High-Throughput Distributed RL Training System

 Contribution

 Designed and implemented a distributed RL system that fully decouples actors, replay memory, and learning into independently scalable components operating across multi-node HPC infrastructure.
+The system sustains continuous high-throughput training by combining asynchronous execution, sharded prioritized replay, and centralized GPU-based optimization.

 System Architecture